 - Receiving gifts – It’s not about the value of the item you gift your partner, but rather the symbolic nature of it as a visual symbol of your love and affection.

-We can all express love in different ways and we need to be aware that we might not realise that the other ways to express love that is different to how we do it, exist.
+We can all express love in different ways and we need to be aware that we might not realise that the other ways to express love that are different to how we do it, exist.
 Thus, it’s a good idea to sit down and consider if your partner expresses love in a different way.
 If you’re still struggling with how they might show their love, then you could also ask them.
 Talking is one of the most important tools in maintaining a healthy relationship, after all, so never stop talking to each other, and by that, I mean really talking to each other, not just small talk.

 A good way to feel wanted and to feel like you’re doing something to help others is to start volunteering.
 I’ve personally worked as a volunteer for several mental health and substance abuse charities.
 I don’t get my sense of self-worth from the amount of money and stuff I have, but from my ability to help others, hence starting this blog.
 Thus, I highly recommend volunteering as a way to feel connected to others and as a way to feel good about yourself.
-Two birds one stone, as they say.
+Two birds, one stone, as they say.

 Never feel ashamed or that you’re not worthy of getting professional help if that’s what you need to do to improve your quality of life.
 That’s what support services are there for.
 I’ve heard this concern a lot while working in my volunteer roles and it’s something I’m always having to reassure people about.
-Don’t wait for your situation to get worse before seeking help, be proactive.
+Don’t wait for your situation to get worse before seeking help.
+Be proactive.

 What If You Can’t Make People Want You?

-Being happy isn’t about how other people can make us feel but rather how we can make ourselves feel, the people in your life are just a bonus.
+Being happy isn’t about how other people can make us feel, but rather how we can make ourselves feel.
+The people in your life are just a bonus.
 So be your own best friend.
 Figure out the qualities you’d want in a best friend and be that for yourself.
 Friends build each other up, not tear each other down, so apply that to yourself and focus on celebrating the wins rather than getting stuck in the losses.
 Furthermore, be your own cheerleader and be your own coach while you’re at it as well.